pragati2112/rag-example/README.md

 # Easy RAG

 ### This is a basic RAG example with help of Langchain and Ollama.
 Using Streamlit (It turns data scripts into shareable web apps in minutes.)
+It is a Chat-pdf (simple question-answer chat), upload a pdf document and ask questions.
+Model will answer the questions in context of uploaded document.

 ## Setup
     - Clone the repository